anoma/namada/scripts/easy-install/README.md

 This is a smart script developed by the [NODERS]TEAM to simplify the management and monitoring of the NAMADA node.

+## Attention!
+This script is developed for installation on Ubuntu only.
+Support for Mac and Windows will be added in the future.

 ## Features

 ### 1. **Monitoring**